A.S. Accounting Program Information

 Also select another course from the Humanities discipline.
 A minimum of 6 semester hours of Arts & Humanities coursework is required.

-General Education Electives (4)
+General Education Electives (4) (if necessary)

 Select 4 hours from: